Nithish-2k-2002/Student-Marks-Analyzer/README.md

-# Student-Marks-Analyzer
-A simple Java program that calculates total and average marks using arrays — no loops or conditionals.
+This is a simple Java beginner project that calculates the total and average marks of a student using arrays, data types, and operators — all without using loops or conditionals.

+It’s designed to practice basic Java concepts like:

+Arrays

+Data types

+Arithmetic operators

+Strings

+Printing output

+Comments